dhall-lang/setup-dhall/README.md

 ### TODO

-- [ ] Add platform validation on action to fail early if a non-ubuntu runner is used
+- [x] Add platform validation on action to fail early if an unsupported runner is used
-- [ ] Add support for the macOS runner
+- [x] Add support for the macOS runner
 - [ ] Add support for the Windows runner